Mo Dewji: Scaling heights of remarkable success

 Q: As a Member of Parliament, what is your final message to your constituents in Singida?

 A: My message is one of profound gratitude and love.
-I deeply love the people of Singida; not a single day passes where I don’t think about my constituency and how to further improve the lives of the people there.
+I deeply love the people of Singida; not a single day passes without thinking about my constituency and how to further improve the lives of the people there.
 Serving them gives me a level of satisfaction that business alone—no matter how successful—simply cannot provide.
-I am acutely aware that they pray for me, and I, in turn, pray for them every day.
-My only wish is that God continues to give me a "big heart" and the strength to continue serving them, giving back to the very place where my story began.
+I am aware that they pray for me, and I, in turn, pray for them every day.
+My only wish is that God continues to give me a big heart and the strength to continue serving them, giving back to the very place where my story began.

 Note: This interview was conducted during Mohammed Dewji’s tenure as the Member of Parliament for Singida Urban.